 Behave Well In Public

-All service pets (dogs and cats as well as other service animals) need to behave well in public.
-The standard is pretty subjective but, generally, service pets must not show signs of stress, be aggressive in any way, climb on other people, or chase other animals.
+All service dogs need to behave well in public.
+The standard is pretty subjective but, generally, service dogs must not show signs of stress, be aggressive in any way, climb on other people, or chase other animals.

 For travel, the DOT now requires passengers with service dogs to fill out and sign a form that certifies that your service dog is trained, and will behave appropriately.
 Service dogs must be able to keep their composure at the airport, for the duration of a flight, and in other public settings.
 They must be able to control their bodily functions while in the gate area and for the entire flight.